 Make sure you have enough money in your account by 3pm (or 5am that day if you set up the payment through Telephone Banking).
-If you don't, the money won't go.
+If you don't, the money won't go and you'll be charged a fee (check the Tariff).
 We'll tell you if the deadlines change.

-Oh, and if your regular payment is due to go out on a non-working day, it'll be sent the next working day.
+If your regular payment is due to go out on a non-working day, it'll be sent the next working day.